 Need to know: UK Property Taxes

 This article is designed to be a brief guide to the taxes that apply to UK property, all in one place.
-This is written for the benefit of non-residents of the UK.
+This is written specifically for the benefit of non-residents of the UK.

 There are various taxes that apply with in relation to the ownership of UK property and an overview of each of the main ones is set out below.